What Is Stop Motion Animation?

 Visit our Animation Service page to see how we can help bring your ideas to life!

-The Background of Stop Motion
+History of Stop Motion Animation

-The Core Principles of Stop Motion Animation
+Types of Stop Motion Animation

 Claymation (Clay Animation)